 Accelerated evolution

-We have engineered an orthogonal DNA replication (OrthoRep) system in yeast consisting of an error-prone DNA polymerase that replicates a special DNA plasmid without increasing the mutation rate of the genome.
-This architecture liberates the replication of chosen genes from the low mutational speed limits of genome propagation.
+We developed orthogonal DNA replication (OrthoRep), an architecture that liberates the replication of chosen genes from the low mutational speed limits of genome propagation in order to achieve rapid continuous evolution in vivo.
+At its core, OrthoRep consists of an error-prone DNA polymerase that replicates a special DNA plasmid without increasing the mutation rate of the host genome.
 Chosen genes encoded on the special DNA plasmid autonomously hypermutate and evolve in vivo, allowing us to accelerate macromolecular evolution by thousands to millions fold at scale.
 With OrthoRep, we can systematically and prospectively watch, perturb, and apply evolution on laboratory timescales.
 We have used OrthoRep to evolve enzymes, biosensors, and antibodies, and to study the “fitness landscapes” on which macromolecular sequences travel.
-We focus on three key basic science questions: What does the map between macromolecular sequence and function look like?
+We focus on four key basic science questions: What does the map between macromolecular sequence and function look like?
 How are essentially-infinite high dimensional sequence spaces (such as those defining RNA and protein function) productively searched?
 How does a gene’s evolutionary past shape its future?
-We focus on two key application areas: sustainability through the evolution of new biocatalysts; human health through the evolution of new macromolecular therapeutics.
+How are new bimolecular functions born?
+We focus on three key application areas: sustainability through the evolution of new biocatalysts; human health through the evolution of new macromolecular therapeutics; strategic evolutionary data generation at scale to train ML models for protein design.
+An ambitious philosophy in the ML world is that we should aim to achieve “artificial general intelligence” and then let AGI solve all other problems.
+Our analogous philosophy is that we should aim to achieve “synthetic general evolution” and then let SGE solve all bimolecular engineering problems.

 Recording transient non-genetic information into DNA

-We have invented genetic systems called CHYRON (Cell HistorY Recording by Ordered iNsertion) and peCHYRON (prime editing CHYRON) that progressively accumulate short insertions of random nucleotides (nts) at a synthetic locus in the DNA of mammalian cells in an ordered manner.
-Since daughter cells inherit the CHYRON locus of their parents and then add additional nts to distinguish themselves, deep lineage relationships can be deduced by sequencing CHYRON loci.
-Since the addition of nts can be linked to cellular stimuli, CHYRON can log the history of events a cell experiences, to be later read by sequencing.
-We are using CHYRON to study normal and cancer development in animals, focusing on the key question: How does a cell’s past influence its developmental future?
+We have invented genetic systems that record transient information as durable mutations in DNA with the ultimate goal of making cells in developing animals keep a diary of their experiences that we can read later.
+Towards this goal, we have developed CHYRON (Cell HistorY Recording by Ordered iNsertion) and peCHYRON (prime editing CHYRON), systems that progressively accumulate short insertions of random nucleotides (nts) at a synthetic locus in the DNA of mammalian cells.
+Critically, these insertions accumulate in an ordered manner, making them clearly readable.
+When daughter cells inherit CHYRON loci and write additional nts to distinguish themselves, deep lineage relationships can be deduced by reading CHYRON loci.
+When writing is made to be inducible by cellular stimuli, CHYRON loci log the history of events a cell experiences, which can be read later by sequencing.
+We are using CHYRON to study normal and cancer development in animals, focusing on the key question: How does a cell’s past history influence its future?

 Studying atypical DNA replication systems

-We are interested in understanding the genetics, biochemistry, and mechanistic aspects of an autonomous protein-primed DNA replication system, the pGKL1/2 (p1/p2) plasmids.
-This replication system serves as the basis of OrthoRep, which is the primary reason it is interesting to us.
-Additionally, the p1/p2 system also has a number of unusual biochemical and molecular properties that make it unique among DNA replication systems.
-Studying the basic biology of this plasmid system may give us fundamental insights on the mechanisms of DNA replication, repair, and segregation.
-Some of p1/p2’s unusual properties, in particular the covalent link of DNA to proteins, may also be useful for applications in biotechnology and gene therapy.
+We are interested in understanding the genetics, biochemistry, and mechanistic aspects of protein-primed DNA replication systems.
+Such replication systems serve as the basis of orthogonal DNA replication, which is the primary reason it is interesting to us.
+But beyond that, protein-primed replication systems have a number of unusual biochemical and molecular properties that may 1) give us fundamental insights on the mechanisms of DNA replication, repair, and segregation, and 2) be useful substrates for applications in biotechnology and gene therapy.